Nepiki/Guides/Blaster-Master-(NES).md

 Classification: **Boss challenge**

 The foreboding creature standing between you and the Plutonium Boss in Area 8.
-Suspiciously looks similar to the marionettes used in the 1986 film Howard the Duck (hence, the achievement title reference).
+Suspiciously looks similar to the marionettes used in the 1986 film **_Howard the Duck_**.
 Just dodge the bouncing plutonium bubbles it spews out of its mouth (it’s weak point), strafe and flank.
 You have a chance to buff Jason before entering this room by destroying the blocks 2 doors down, and picking up the power-ups they drop.
 The gun at maximum can pierce through the plutonium, making this fight a breeze.

 ![Not a Scratch](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/25116.png) [Not a Scratch](http://retroachievements.org/achievement/24729)